rishabh7823/VSDSquadron-Research--By-Rishabh/README.md

 In this project we need these components:

-Hardware: Buzzer , HC-SR04 ultrasonic sensor or simmilar , and some wire's
+Hardware: Buzzer , HC-SR04 ultrasonic sensor or simmilar , and some jumper wire's , BreadBoard

 Software: Docklight , PUtty